isovector/certainty-by-construction/src/book/Chapter6-Modular-Arithmetic.lagda.md

         ; module Preorder-Reasoning
         )
     ```

-:   ```agda
-import Chapter5-Decidability
-open Chapter5-Decidability.Exports
-  using (suc-injective)
-    ```

-All of the equivalences we have looked at thus far have been combinators on existing equivalences.
-And of course, we have also seen propositional equality, but it's reasonable to wonder whether any of this actually "cashes out" in the real world.
-In this section, we will look into a familiar way of quotienting the natural numbers, and see just how much leg work this common vocabulary can do for us.

-A favorite example of quotienting for mathematicians are the so-called "ring of natural numbers modulo $n$," more tersely written as $\mathbb{N}/n\mathbb{N}$.
+A favorite example of quotienting for mathematicians are the so-called "ring of
+natural numbers modulo $n$," more tersely written as $\mathbb{N}/n\mathbb{N}$.